MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 Multi-region architectures are complex, and there are many different ways you can design a multi-region solution.
 For some workloads, it makes sense to have multiple regions actively processing requests simultaneously.
 For other workloads, it's better to designate one *primary region*, and use one or more *secondary regions* for failover purposes.
 This section focuses on the second scenario, where one region is active and another is passive.

 Communicating across regions is much slower than communicating within a region.
 In general, the longer the distance between two regions, the higher the network latency is.
+See [Azure network round-trip latency statistics][round-trip-latency] for the expected network latency when connecting between two regions.
 Cross-region network latency can significantly affect how your solution is architected, because you need to carefully consider whether how latency affects data replication and other transactions.
 For many solutions, a cross-region architecture requires *asynchronous* replication in order to minimize the effect of cross-region traffic on your applications.

 #### Asynchronous data replication